You are here: Home Work Issues Work: Starting At ... Summary

 • If the employer offers a choice of benefits, which do you choose?

-• Keeping track of information which would be useful if you ever have a claim for discrimination, or if you want to stop working, because of your health.
+• Start keeping track of information which would be useful if you ever have a claim for discrimination, or if you want to stop working, because of your health.
+This includes positive comments as well as negative ones.
+The sooner you get into the habit of keeping track.

-Make an alert on your calendar to read At Work as soon as you're settled in to the new job.
+It is recommended that you make an alert on your calendar to read At Work as soon as you are settled in to the new job.
 It provides information to make working less stressful and more productive.

 Please share how this information is useful to you.
 0 Comments